microsoft/winget-cli-restsource/README.md

 # Welcome to the winget-cli-restsource repository

-## Create a rest source on Azure with PowerShell
+## Create a Windows Package Manager REST source on Azure with PowerShell

 The [Microsoft.WinGet.RestSource](https://www.powershellgallery.com/packages/Microsoft.WinGet.RestSource) PowerShell module is provided for standing up and managing Windows Package Manager REST source.